InsideLoop/InsideLoop/README.md

 ```

 The same code would be much slower with std::vector on a dual-socket workstation
-because of non uniform memory allocation (NUMA) effects.
+because of Non Uniform Memory Access (NUMA) effects.
 As all the memory is
 initialized to `0.0` by the standard library, the first touch policy will map
 all the memory used by v to the RAM close to one of the processors.
 During the OpenMP
 loop, half of the vector will be taken care by the other socket and the memory